altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *She gagged a little, the smell wafting over to her finally.*
 *She leaned back against the door and started to hyperventilate.*
 *Rossin looked at the door, then to her.*
-"R::Undernet..."
+'R::Undernet...'
 *Rossin turned towards her.*
-"R::Listen, take a few deep breaths.
+'R::Listen, take a few deep breaths.
-Not shallow - that's how you pass out.
+Not shallow - or else you will pass out.
-In..."
+In...'
-*He took a breath himself...*
+*He took a breath himself*
 'Did he bre--- no.'
-~Martha thought.~
+~Martha thought~
 'He did not breath - that was all for show, for her.'
 ~She followed suit.~
 ~Rossin breathed out, and she did as well.~
+}
+{
 ~In the quiet - she heard the scratching - it was coming from that room.~ "M::Someone's still in there."
-"R::That's what that scratching is"
+'R::That is what that scratching is'
 *Rossin nodded.*
-"R::...Probably."
+'R::...Probably'
 ~Martha waited, and that's all he said.~
 "M::So shouldn't we...
 Help them...
 Get them out of there?"
 *Rossin shook his head.*
-"R::No one here would do the same for you.
+'R::No one here would do the same for you.
-Whatever is keeping them inside - it's probably too risky to get them out."
+Whatever is keeping them inside - it is probably too risky to get them out.'
 *Martha shook her head.*
 *She stood back up and steeled herself.*
-"R::Martha don't,"
+'R::Martha stop'
 ~But it was too late.~
 *She entered the room and called out.*
 "M::Hello, is anyone in there."